openedx/edx-documentation/en_us/course_authors/source/course_features/credit_courses/proctored_exams.rst

 After learners successfully complete the checks, the proctoring session starts.
 Learners are reminded not to close the proctoring software window.
-They are prompted to return to the browser window where the courseware is open, and to start taking the exam.
+They are prompted to return to the browser window where the course is open, and to start taking the exam.

-A countdown timer is visible at the top of the courseware page during the exam.
+A countdown timer is visible at the top of the page during the exam.
 Warnings are displayed when there is 20% and 5% of allotted time remaining.
 For example, if the allowed time in the exam is 60 minutes, learners see a warning when there are 12 minutes left, and again when there are 3 minutes left.

 For information about scenarios that learners might encounter while taking proctored exams, see :ref:`Respond to Learner Concerns about Proctored Exams`